 What is Required to Prove a Birth Injury Malpractice Claim in Delaware?

-To prove a birth injury medical malpractice claim under Delaware Medical Malpractice Act, the plaintiff needs to prove three key elements.
+To prove a birth injury medical malpractice claim under the Delaware Medical Malpractice Act, the plaintiff needs to prove three key elements.

 First, the plaintiff needs to establish what the applicable standard of medical care was under the circumstances.
 In other words, the plaintiff has to show what a reasonable doctor was supposed to do under the same circumstances.